 London is a city rich in culture.
 From the Roman wall which forms part of the contemporary Barbican Center to the National Theaters on the South Bank to the architectural dominance of St. Paul's seen from the Thames, London is a city with a long and fascinating history.
 It is the banking and trading center for all the world, even as it wrestles with contemporary urban problems.
 Housed in the center of London, the St. Lawrence Program allows students to explore the intellectual, cultural, and social life of this large, cosmopolitan center.

-The courses on the FYP London College program are taught by the accompanying St. Lawrence University faculty member, Dr. Madeleine Wong, and faculty from British universities.
+The courses on the FYP London College program are taught by the accompanying St. Lawrence University faculty member, Dr. Val Lehr, and faculty from British universities.
 The courses are designed and offered exclusively for St. Lawrence University Program participants.

 London's Urban Geographies (GS/SOC 205)

 This course provides an introduction to the disciplines of urban studies and urban geography.
 It outlines how cities can be interpreted as economic, social, cultural and political entities.
 Using London as both an example and a laboratory, it interrogates a range of continuities and changes, problems and potentials across the urban fabric.
 It also explores a variety of theories and concepts for making sense o these realities.
 Foremost, it invites students spending a semester abroad to think about and through their temporary home.
 Following Henry James (1881) the course is based on the premise: ‘If you get to know your London you learn a great many things’.

 Electives (select 2):

 Britain in the 20th Century: 1906-1990 (HIST 245)

 Economic Integration of the European Union (ECON 262)